Ask the Commish.Com

 Gilliam, Reggie

+The Patriots signed FB Reggie Gilliam to a three-year contract.
 Gilliam will earn $6 million fully guaranteed and up to $12 million.
 He'll help the blocking for Drake Maye and the Patriots offense.
+Since not many fantasy leagues award points for blocks he is a non-factor.

 Rodriguez Jr., Chris - JAC